The lost art of lettering – poster, Typsettra, 1968

 Principal Typefaces

-Display: Graphis Bold and Univers 45 (camera extended)
+Display: Graphis Bold, Univers 45 (camera extended)

 Text: Palatino